freewill7/sfclippy-ios/README.md

  - p1Won: false
 ```

-In the above example we see that `ZZA` describes a battle that took place on 18th November (ISO 8601 format), between character id "XXY" ("Ryu") and "XXZ" ("Ken"), with the winner being the first local player ( `p1Won: true` ).
+In the above example we see that `ZZA` describes a battle that took place on 18th November (ISO 8601 format), between character id "XXY" (name "Ryu") and "XXZ" (name "Ken"), with the winner being the first local player ( `p1Won: true` ).

+The important parts of the result are the character identifiers (`p1Id`, `p2Id`) which should never change.
+Conversely the `p1Name` and `p2Name` are simply convenience fields that have been included to simplify the application.
+These could be updated if a user decides to rename a character.

 The second result `ZZB` described a battle between "XXY" ("Ryu") and XXY ("Ryu") with the winner being the second local player ( `p1Won: false`).